ZachBray/simple-binary-encoding-wiki/Golang-User-Guide.md

 ### Fixed Size Array Fields

-SBE fixed size arrays are represented as golang fixed size array and can be referenced as such e.g.,
+SBE fixed size arrays are represented as golang fixed size arrays and can be referenced as such e.g.,

 ``` go
 for i := 0; i < len(car.SomeNumbers; i++ {